Our vision is global.

 They must be strong communicators and infectious evangelists, capable of making tough decisions while executing on ambitious goals.

-We generally prefer to fund earlier stages of Pre-Seed, Seed, Seed+ rounds.
+Our general preference is to fund earlier stages of Pre-Seed, Seed, Seed+, and Series A & B rounds.

-However, if we feel that the opportunity is large enough, we can consider funding later stages of Series A, B, C rounds as well.
+However, if the opportunity continues to be large enough, we could consider participating in later funding rounds as well.

 Other than providing capital, we are here to serve, offer help and advice to the best of our abilities when asked for.